diogo-santos/task-spring-web/README.md

 # TODO list Spring Web

-Spring Web application that secures the app with a login form leveraging JDBC Authentication and bcrypt for hashing
+Spring Web application with a login form leveraging JDBC Authentication and bcrypt for hashing

+Check it out at: https://todo-spring-web.herokuapp.com/

 Features
 - [ ] Add tasks
 - [ ] Check/Uncheck tasks
 - [ ] Delete tasks

-## What you'll need
+## Getting the code on your computer
-Java 1.8
+- [ ] Java 1.8

-Maven 3.0+
+- [ ] Maven 3.0+

-## Instructions
-Import the project from GitHub
+- [ ] Import the project from GitHub: https://github.com/diogo-santos/todo-spring-web

 Run the app
 ```